firstlookmedia/react-scripts/README.md

 ## Usage

-This expects the following files:
+`react-scripts` expects at least the following files:

 ```
 src/index.js  # entry to the client-side app